YuqiHuai/Drivora/README.md

 | Orion      | Vision-Language-based | [Orion](https://github.com/xiaomi-mlab/Orion)                                                         | `agent_corpus.orion.orion_b2d_agent:OrionAgent`       | `agent_corpus/orion/adzoo/orion/configs/orion_stage3_agent.py+agent_corpus/orion/ckpts/Orion.pth`                                                   |
 | Pylot      | Module-based          | [pylot](https://github.com/erdos-project/pylot)                                                       | *Will be released soon*                              | *Will be released soon*                                                     |

 📌 See the [Agent Corpus](agents/README.md) for more details and instructions on integrating your own ADS.
+We also encourage contributions that incorporate Baidu Apollo and Autoware into our framework — we welcome collaborations to complete this integration.

 ## 🔬 Fuzzing/Testing Tools